aspen-cloud/triplit/README.md

 Start your app, open another browser tab, and watch the data sync in real-time.

+Read the full docs [here](https://www.triplit.dev/docs).
 For a more detailed tutorial, check out this guide on [building a real-time todo app with Triplit, Vite, and React](https://www.triplit.dev/docs/react-tutorial).

 # Contact us